The origins of Maria Carolina of Habsburg-Lorraine

 DISCOVER: The bathroom of Queen Maria Carolina

-In her apartment in the royal palace of Caserta, Maria Carolina combined neoclassical and Masonic rigor with «an edge – intimate and, in some way, secluded – of impalpable frivolity, a levity that can be clearly seen in her private apartment in the Royal Palace of Caserta which, released from the intrigues of the Neapolitan court, it perhaps represented the privileged place to indulge in more pleasant and facetious delicacies.
+In her apartment in the royal palace of Caserta, Queen Maria Carolina of Habsburg combined neoclassical and Masonic rigor with «an edge – intimate and, in some way, secluded – of impalpable frivolity, a levity that can be clearly seen in her private apartment in the Royal Palace of Caserta which, released from the intrigues of the Neapolitan court, it perhaps represented the privileged place to indulge in more pleasant and facetious delicacies.
 Satin wallpaper, mirrors crowned with festoons intertwined with ribbons, gilded copper chandeliers, on which festive cherry tomatoes are distributed, technological marvels – such as the Swiss clock in the shape of a cage inside which a stuffed bird seems to be chirping – give the rooms a an atmosphere of exquisite vaporousness which finds its apex in the Queen’s bathroom, where the gracefulness of the furnishings prevails over the functionality of the everyday objects – the white Carrara marble bathtub, equipped with an innovative heating system, the bidet and the “ ristretto” located in a niche – somewhat mitigated and made almost ethereal by the pictorial decoration performed by Fedele Fischetti, in which diaphanous female figures – the Three Graces and the nascent Venus – are combined with golden festoons of flowers and fruit and accurate wooden carvings”.

 The birth of the English Garden